Donald Trump's budget proposal would circumvent courts to target undocumented immigrants

 Included in the White House's budget proposal is language that would allow the administration to circumvent a court order and take away funds from state and local governments that protect undocumented immigrants.
 The little-noticed provision, tucked into the 1,300-page proposal released Tuesday, would permit the Justice and Homeland Security departments to withhold funding for jurisdictions that do not aid in the enforcement of the nation's immigration laws.

 On the campaign trail, Donald Trump promised to "end" so-called sanctuary jurisdictions—places where local officials have refused to cooperate with federal immigration agents—by cutting off federal funding.
-In his first week in office, Trump signed an executive order do just that.
+In his first week in office, Trump signed an executive order to do just that.
 But his attempt to defund local jurisdictions quickly ran into legal trouble.
 Last month, a federal judge in San Francisco blocked the order.
 Among other factors, the judge found that the president had overstepped his authority by authorizing the executive branch to withhold funds appropriated by Congress.

 The government's own lawyers effectively conceded the point.
 In court, Acting Assistant Attorney General Chad Readler defended the order by arguing that, contrary to the public statements of the president and Attorney General Jeff Sessions, the order was "narrow" and would affect only a small number of federal grants.
 In other words, the government was arguing that all the talk about defunding sanctuary cities was just that: talk.
 Sessions himself seemed to give up on the defunding plan on Monday when he released a memo with a narrow interpretation of a sanctuary jurisdictions, limited to localities that violate US Code 1373, a federal law that concerns communication between local and federal officials and does not mention detaining immigrants. "[T]he term 'sanctuary jurisdiction' will refer only to jurisdictions that 'willfully refuse to comply with 8 U.S.C.
 1373,'" the memo states.
 The libertarian Cato Institute, which is pro-immigration, hailed the memo as "good news for constitutionalists and federalists who oppose the federal government bullying cities and states."